st-matskevich/local-wake/README.md

 Choosing either category imposes strict limitations: deterministic methods sacrifice robustness, while model-based methods sacrifice adaptability.

 local-wake combines neural feature extraction with classical sequence matching to achieve flexible and robust wake word detection.
-It uses a pretrained Google's [speech-embedding](https://www.kaggle.com/models/google/speech-embedding) model to extract speech features, then applies Dynamic Time Warping to compare incoming audio against a user-defined reference set of wake word samples.
+It uses a pretrained Google's [speech-embedding](https://www.kaggle.com/models/google/speech-embedding) model (converted to ONNX format for efficient inference) to extract speech features, then applies Dynamic Time Warping to compare incoming audio against a user-defined reference set of wake word samples.

 This approach merges the advantages of both categories described above: it supports user-defined wake words like traditional deterministic methods, while benefiting from the enhanced feature representations and noise robustness provided by neural models.
 The result is a system that delivers good precision and flexibility without requiring extensive model training or large datasets.